-My collected drawings stay in my sketchbooks as memories, springboards for paintings and prints.
+My collected drawings stay in my sketchbooks as memories, springboards for paintings, prints and photographs.
 A series of drawings may make up a solo exhibition of large vibrant paintings or a selection of linoprints.
 I am constantly experimenting with colour and how colours react to each other to create vibrant colour filled artworks.

 This work can be very solitary, I split my time between painting, printmaking, running workshops and curating exhibitions.
 All of which feed into each other and inspire my practise.
 I exhibit across the UK and have work in permanent collections.